Bankruptcy and General Practice

 Can the DRA be avoided with a defensive driving course?

-No. The course may reduce points for suspension purposes, but they still count toward the DRA.
+No, the DRA cannot be avoided with a defensive driving course.
+The course may reduce points for suspension purposes, but they still count toward the DRA.

 How long do points stay on my license?